How To Start a WordPress Blog in 2022: The Definitive Guide

 Here’s what the two extra services you see in the above screenshot mean:

 - Domain Privacy – The information you use to register your domain name will be accessible by anyone with a whois search.
 This feature will make your information private.
-If you are using a home address, I would highly recommend you to use this feature.
+If you are using a home address, I would highly recommend you use this feature.

 - SG Site Scanner – Site Scanner is a monitoring service that checks your website and notifies you if your site has been hacked or your code contains malicious code injected by a hacker.